 As and become large, the fraction will provide better and better approximations to .

-Inspired by this observation, we consider solving the equation with Newton's method.
-Starting from some initial iterate , Newton's method gives the iteration
+Inspired by this observation, we'll consider solving the equation with Newton's method.
+Starting from , Newton's method gives the iteration

-If is a rational number, then it is clear that will be rational as well, and we can write for some integers and .
+If is a rational number, then will be rational as well.
+Thus, we can write for some integers and .
 Plugging this in, we get the iteration

 Splitting the numerator and denominator, we have the updates

 Assume that is a solution to Pell's equation.
-Plugging in the update, we see that is also a solution:
+Plugging in the update shows that is also a solution:

 In other words, given an initial solution to Pell's equation, e.g., , we can generate additional solutions via Newton's method applied to the root finding problem.
 The ratio will also provide a better and better approximation to .

 Exercise 3.5 in the book derives this procedure using a more geometric approach.
-This derivation via Newton's method may be well-known (my number theory knowledge is very much lacking), but I thought it was an interesting connection.
+This derivation via Newton's method is likely well-known (my number theory knowledge is lacking), but I thought it was an interesting connection.